 Most people can use ramelteon safely.
 It should not be used by people with sleep maintenance insomnia and should be used with caution in people who have other health conditions that could be affected by this drug.

 Benzodiazepines are sedative-hypnotic drugs that work by slowing brain activity to help make you sleepy.
 These drugs were among the earliest prescription medications for insomnia, but newer drugs are now more likely to be used as an initial therapy.
-Sometimes called “benzos” for short, benzodiazepines may also be used for anxiety disorders and seizures.
+Sometimes called “benzos” for short, benzodiazepines may also be used for anxiety disorders, seizures, procedural sedation, and alcohol withdrawal.

 Indicated Usage: Benzodiazepines are approved for short-term use , generally lasting 7-10 days, to treat insomnia.
 The AASM recommends some benzodiazepines only to help fall asleep while others may help fall asleep and stay asleep.